uutils/coreutils/docs/src/extensions.md

 `cp` can display a progress bar when the `-g`/`--progress` flag is set.

+## `id`

+`id` has several flags that are not available in GNU `id`, but are instead inspired by FreeBSD's `id`:

+- `-A`: Display the process audit user ID and other process audit properties, which is only available on BSD's.
+- `-p`: Makes the output more human-readable.
+- `-P`: Display the id as a password file entry.

 ## `mv`

 `mv` can display a progress bar when the `-g`/`--progress` flag is set.